yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # How does it work?
 It externally (as a seperate program from the video game) reads and writes memory using system calls that the Linux kernel graciously gives us.
 Those system calls include functions like `processes_vm_readv()` and `process_vm_writev()`.

 As a way to render information inside a window to the screen, it uses OpenGL, the Open Graphics Library.
 To create windows, it also uses the X11 protocol.
 That can be a problem if you are using a display server/client such as Wayland or its, so make sure your desktop environment/floating window manager is set to a Xorg session.

-# How to compile.
+# How to compile
-Go to the root directory of the project in your terminal (where main.cpp is located), and run `g++ main.cpp hacks/bhop.cpp hacks/playerInfo.cpp -o hack -L/usr/X11/lib -lX11 -lXfixes -lGL -lGLU -lstdc++ -Wno-int-to-pointer-cast`
+Go to the root directory of the project in your terminal (where main.cpp is located), and run:
+`g++ main.cpp hacks/bhop.cpp hacks/playerInfo.cpp -o hack -L/usr/X11/lib -lX11 -lXfixes -lGL -lGLU -lstdc++ -Wno-int-to-pointer-cast`

 This is a very archaic way, but hopefully in the future I will use make, cmake, or something similar.

-# How to use.
+# How to use
-After compilation, there will be a program created in the root directory of the project called "`hack`" To run the software, go to the root directory of the project and type `sudo ./hack` in your terminal.
+After compilation, there will be a program created in the root directory of the project called "`hack`"
+To run the software, go to the root directory of the project and type `sudo ./hack` in your terminal.
 What this does is it runs the software as `root`, which is required for reading and writing memory on an external level.